CopenhagenCityArchives/APACS/README.md

 The webserver is currently running on a shared host, and as so must be deployed using FTP.

+To deploy using FTP and PHP run: ``docker-compose -f docker-compose-webserver.dev.yml exec phalcon2 php ./deployment/deploy.php``

-See deploy.php for FTP deplyment using PHP.
+See deploy.php for details.

 # Tests